 |Certified copies of documents

-*A search of records at the Court of King’s Bench and another at Provincial Court are two separate searches and each will cost $10.00.
+*A search of records at the Court of King’s Bench and another at Alberta Court of Justice are two separate searches and each will cost $10.00.

 **A certified copy of a document has a stamp on it saying it is a certified (true) copy of the original.
 It is signed by a court official.
 To be a certified copy, the document must have this original stamp and signature.

-If you have more questions about searching court records, contact Resolution and Court Administration Services:
+If you have more questions about searching court records, contact Court and Justice Services:

 Last Reviewed: May 2021